General Annual Grant (GAG)

-Aldercar Infant and Nursery School is a local authority maintained school, and receives the majority of it's funding from the local authority.
 Schools can also generate their own income, for example from fundraising activities held throughout the year.
-This income is kept separately from the local authority funding, and is known as the Private School Fund.
+This income is kept separately from the GAG statement funding, and is known as the Private School Fund.

 All monies within the Private School Fund are kept in a separate bank account and are the responsibility of the school Governing Body, with operational responsibility passed to the Headteacher.
 As with public funds, the Private School Fund is subject to financial controls, and schools have a duty to make sure that accurate financial records are kept, and that the fund is audited annually by an independent auditor.

-The Private School Fund was last audited on 22nd November 2016, in accordance with the Derbyshire County Council Scheme for Financing Schools.
+The Private School Fund is audited annually, in accordance with the Derbyshire County Council Scheme for Financing Schools.
 As contributors towards the Private School Fund, parents are entitled to view the audited private fund account.
 Anyone wishing to do so should contact the school office.

 What the school fund is used for

 The Private School Fund is used to provide extra resources, activities and equipment for the children, that we would otherwise not be able to buy.
 From September 2019 to July 2020, the fund has been used to buy:

 - Books from The Book People and The Travelling Book Fair

 - Party food at Christmas